RCJacH/RCJacH.github.io/content/post/review/scoop.md

 ![Installed git with Scoop](https://raw.githubusercontent.com/RCJacH/BlogImages/master/review/scoop/powershell_screenshot_scoop_install_git.png)

 I find the log from Scoop brief but efficient.
-It displays all results that is caused by the installation process, and discards all the details that might clog up the screen but provides little use for anything other than debugging.
+It displays all results that is caused by the installation process, and discards all the details for debugging that clog up the screen for normal usage.
 In this case, we realize that in order to install `git`, Scoop has to install `7zip` first to extract the compressed package, so it automatically installed `7zip`.

 Now check the start menu, windows will display `7-Zip`, `Git GUI`, and `Git Bash` as recently added programs.
 They will also appear under the folder called `Scoop Apps` in the start menu.